Kmenguete/OpenClassroom_project9/README.md

 project.

-Once your virtual environment is activated, install django by running the following command in your terminal: pip install django.
+Once your virtual environment is activated, install django by running the following command in your terminal (in the directory you intend to start the project): pip install django.
 When Django is installed, there is some dependencies which are automatically linked to Django.
-In order to keep track of these dependencies run the following
+In order to keep track of these dependencies run the following command: pip freeze > requirements.txt.
-command: pip freeze > requirements.txt.
 Thus, all packages required for the project are stored in this file.
 ***
 ### 4. Starting the project
 ***